 Even where ESTA is granted, this does guarantee entry into the US.
 Where immigration officials are not satisfied that your plans fall within the permitted activities for visa-free travel, you may be refused admission into the US, with no rights for an appeal.
 This refusal will be filed on your records and could lead to issues with any future US immigration applications or attempts to enter the USA.
 As such, if you’re planning to travel on business, it’s important to ensure your reason for travel is permitted under the VWP, and where not eligible, that you secure the relevant visa in advance of travel.

-Provided you hold valid ESTA authorization, the following activities will be permissible for visa-free travel to the US:
+As such, provided you hold valid ESTA authorization, the following activities will be permissible for visa-free travel to the US:

 - Attending business meetings